harlanljones/applied-sabermetrics/README.md

 [src/utils/sqlite_interface.py](src/utils/sqlite_interface.py) utilizes Python's built-in sqlite3 library to programmatically interface with local .db files without additional dependencies.
 Not necessarily functional, but more so to replicate a production environment that discourages destructive actions while maintaining simplicity.

-[src/draft.ipynb](src/draft.ipynb) is used for draft data processing and exploration.
+[src/round_1_hs_pitchers.ipynb](src/round_1_hs_pitchers.ipynb) is used for to explore highschool pitchers drafted in the first round of the June Amateur Draft.
 Will be refactored to a .py file in the future.

 ## Data